AdobeDocs/experience-platform.en/help/destinations/destination-sdk/authoring-api/destination-configuration/create-destination-configuration.md

 ---
-description: This page exemplifies the API call used to create a destination configuration through Adobe Experience Platform Destination SDK.
+description: Learn how to structure an API call to create a destination configuration through Adobe Experience Platform Destination SDK.
 title: Create a destination configuration
 ---

 # Create a destination configuration

->[!IMPORTANT]
->
->**API endpoint**: `platform.adobe.io/data/core/activation/authoring/destinations`

 This page exemplifies the API request and payload that you can use to create your own destination configuration, using the `/authoring/destinations` API endpoint.